* Was an ardent supporter of Nicaragua’s Marxist Sandinista government in the 1980s

 In 1983, while he was still at NYU, Bill de Blasio toured parts of the Communist Soviet Union.
 This was a period of significant Cold War tension between the United States and the USSR, as the Soviets were attempting to permanently solidify their nuclear superiority over the U.S. Notably, de Blasio at one time served as an organizer with the anti-nuclear, anti-American organization Physicians for Social Responsibility.

-De Blasio took his first job in 1984 with the NYC Department of Juvenile Justice.
+In 1984 De Blasio took a job with the NYC Department of Juvenile Justice.
 Three years later, having recently earned a master’s degree at Columbia University‘s School of International and Public Affairs, he was hired to work as a political organizer by the Quixote Center (QC), a Maryland-based, Catholic social-justice organization with Marxist leanings.

 When asked in 1990 to describe his political views, de Blasio replied that he was an advocate of “democratic socialism.”
 In the mid-nineties, he served as executive director of the New York branch of the New Party, a pro-socialist, ACORN-affiliated entity to which Barack Obama likewise belonged.